Custom Color-Coded Maps

 - Optionally, check the “Show ZIP Code boundaries” and “Show ZIP Code labels” checkboxes in the lower left corner of the map to see the ZIP Codes on the map

-- Optionally, check the “Also show US city limits” checkbox in the lower left corner of the map to see City Limits overlaid on the map (available in the U.S. only)
+- Optionally, check the “Show US city limits” checkbox in the lower left corner of the map to see City Limits overlaid on the map

 - Click the ◉ button in the upper right corner of the map to use your current location.
 Click the ◉ button again to automatically update your location every 1, 5 or 10 minutes (Monthly Contributors also get an option to update every several seconds). † and quickly answer “what county am I in?”